turbot/steampipe-mod-github-insights/README.md

 # GitHub Insights Mod for Powerpipe

-> [!IMPORTANT]
-> [Powerpipe](https://powerpipe.io) is now the preferred way to run this mod!
-[Migrating from Steampipe →](https://powerpipe.io/blog/migrating-from-steampipe)
->
-> All v0.x versions of this mod will work in both Steampipe and Powerpipe, but v1.0.0 onwards will be in Powerpipe format only.

 A GitHub dashboarding tool that can be used to view dashboards and reports across all of your GitHub repositories.

 ![image](https://hub.powerpipe.io/images/mods/turbot/github-insights-social-graphic.png)